 There is a narrow exception to this requirement, allowing a member to request a Fair hearing directly, without receiving the plan's appeal decision.
 This is called "deemed exhaustion."

 This new exhaustion requirement is a huge change in New York.
 In the nearly twenty years that enrollment in managed care has gradually become mandatory for most Medicaid recipients who do not have Medicare, members always have had the right to request a fair hearing without first requesting an internal plan appeal.
 When Managed Long Term Care first became mandatory in 2012, "exhaustion" of internal appeals was required, but since July 1, 2015, the State dropped that requirement, entitling MLTC members to request a fair hearing right away to contest an adverse determination by the plan.
-See this article about current appeal system in MLTC and this news article describing the elimination of the "exhaustion" requirement for MLTC in July 2015.

 To prepare for implementation of this massive change, the State Dept. of Health has convened a Workgroup composed of both plan and consumer representatives.
 NYLAG Evelyn Frank Legal Resources Program, along with the ICAN Ombudsprogram, the Legal Aid Society, the Empire Justice Center and other organizations are representing consumer interests in this workgroup.